Title: EPSRC Research Fellow

 D. Stowell, D. Giannoulis, E. Benetos, M. Lagrange and M. D. Plumbley, Detection and Classification of Audio Scenes and Events.
 IEEE Transactions on Multimedia 17(10), 1733-1746, 2015.

-D. Stowell and D. Clayton, Acoustic event detection for multiple overlapping similar sources, Proceedings of WASPAA 2015, accepted.
+D. Stowell and D. Clayton, Acoustic event detection for multiple overlapping similar sources, Proceedings of WASPAA 2015, 2015. [preprint]

-D. Stowell, BirdCLEF 2015 submission: Unsupervised feature learning from audio, CLEF 2015 Labs and Workshops, Notebook Papers, accepted.
+D. Stowell, BirdCLEF 2015 submission: Unsupervised feature learning from audio, CLEF 2015 Labs and Workshops, Notebook Papers, 2015.

 D. Stowell, Renewal processes and semi-Markov processes in animal vocalisations: A response to Kershenbaum et al. (eLetter).
 Proceedings of the Royal Society B 281, 2014.